 Simple distillation, as the name indicates, is the least complex version of distillation.
 It proceeds precisely as described above.
 This technique should only be used to separate liquids that boil below 150°C and have at least a 25°C difference in boiling points.
 These restrictions prevent the temperature from becoming so high that the compounds degrade and provide a large enough difference in boiling points that the second compound won't accidentally boil off into the distillate.
 The apparatus for this technique consists of a distilling flask containing the combined liquid solution, a distillation column consisting of a thermometer and a condenser, and a receiving flask to collect the distillate.
 The setup is the same as that shown in Figure 12.3, sans the vacuum adapter.
-Sometimes an additional piece of equipment, such as a boiling point without vaporization.
+Sometimes an additional piece of equipment, such as a boiling chip, ebulliator, or magnetic stirrer, will be introduced to break surface tension and prevent superheating.

 Superheating occurs when a liquid is heated to a temperature above its boiling point without vaporization.
 Superheating situations occur when gas bubbles within a liquid are unable to overcome the combination of atmospheric pressure and surface tension.

-Figure 12.3.
-Vacuum Distillation

-The initial solution is placed in the heated distilling flask, where the components of the solution with the lowest boiling points will vaporize first.
+Figure 12.3 Vacuum Distillation The initial solution is placed in the heated distilling flask, where the components of the solution with the lowest boiling points will vaporize first.
 The vapor then condenses in the water-cooled condenser, and this distillate drips into the receiving flask.